wsbctechnicalblog/wsbctechnicalblog.github.io/content/EngineeringPractice-2.md

 ---
 # Date Convention
-Dates are so common, we run into it just about every day :).
+Dates are so common, we run into them just about every day :).

 We need a standard way to represent a date, since it can be used in filename and data we generate such as processing and event logs.
 Some examples could be YYMMDD or YYYYMMDD, following a descreasing scope pattern.
 Additional,